Free Trade and Globalization

 Some Regional Free Trade Agreements

 There have been numerous regional free trade agreements.
 Some have been controversial, while others may be beneficial.
 Examples include the North American Free Trade Agreement (NAFTA), the Free Trade Area of the Americas (FTAA), US attempts at free trade agreements with African nations and so on.
-Last updated Sunday, November 03, 2002.
+Critics argue that when these agreements include partners that have different levels of development, this will lead to unequal trade and favor the wealthier partners to the detriment of the poorer ones.

 The Mainstream Media and Free Trade